 Middle College at College of San Mateo

-Is your 10th grade student interested in getting a head start on college courses and saving money on their future college expenses?
+10th graders: Are you interested in getting a head start on college courses and saving money on your future college expenses?
 Middle College is an alternative education program in the seven-school San Mateo Union High School District (SMUHSD) that allows students to earn college units while meeting their high school diploma requirements.
 This great program is on the beautiful campus of the College of San Mateo.

 Learn more about Middle College and why it might be a good fit for you:

-Learn more and enroll on the Middle College web page.
+Learn more and apply (January 22 - February 23) on College of San Mateo's Middle College web page.

 The program began in August 1998, and includes juniors and seniors from schools throughout the San Mateo Union High School District.
 Students take high school courses that adhere to the San Mateo Union High School District-approved curriculum and satisfy high school graduation requirements.
 Juniors take integrated courses, American Literature and United States History.
 Seniors take English, and semester courses of Economics and American Government.
 Additionally, students take an advisory course, designed to ensure that students take advantage of the many instructional support services available at College of San Mateo.
 Students complete their schedules with three or four college classes.